-Graduate students must maintain a cumulative GPA of 3.0 to remain in good standing academically.
-Students with a GPA below 3.0 upon completing all degree requirements will not be allowed to graduate until their GPA is at or above 3.0.
+Graduate students must maintain a major GPA of 3.0 to remain in good standing academically.
+A major GPA is made up of all coursework and grades counting toward their graduate degree requirements.
+Students with a major GPA below 3.0 upon completing all degree requirements will not be allowed to graduate until their major GPA is at or above 3.0.